 Colombia is a mecca for food lovers given its rich culture and extraordinary geography.
 With Colombia you get five countries for the price of one: the Andes, the Pacific coast, the eastern plains, the Amazon, and the Caribbean – each with its own culinary traditions and native ingredients.
-On every street corner, you find stalls delicious must-try Colombian street food.
+On every street corner, you find stalls selling delicious must-try Colombian street food.

 In every region of Colombia you can find different varieties of empanadas.
 The majority are made with fried cornbread and can be stuffed with potato, shredded chicken, beef, fish or pork, egg, cheese, rice, all of the aforementioned combined or whatever combination you can imagine.
 They are usually served with ají (Colombian hot sauce).